Inbibo/adonisfx_docs/docs/licensing.md

 - **On-line Activation:** This activation mode required the user to be connected to the internet.
 This process allows AdonisFX to connected to the licensing server for validation and does not require the user to create XML files for the activation process.
 - **Off-line Activation:** This activation mode does not require the user to be connected to the internet.
 Through different XML files (activation request file and activation response file) is it possible to activate licenses on machines that do not have direct access to the internet.
 This activation mode requires the generation of several XML files which have to be interchanged with support for the activation process to conclude.

-## Node-Locked Licensings
+## Node-Locked Licensing

 Node-Locked Licensing in AdonisFX requires the activation of a `PRODUCT KEY` on one single machine.
 As commented before, this activation process can be concluded using an on-line or off-line process and requires the user to activate the product for batch and interactive modes separately.

+Node-Locked Licensing product keys can be purchased through Inbibo's official website [https://www.inbibo.co.uk/](https://www.inbibo.co.uk/).

-NOTE: Node-Locked Licensing is defaulted in AdonisFX.
+**NOTE:** Node-Locked Licensing is defaulted in AdonisFX.
 To explicitly switch to Node-Locked licensing in AdonisFX set the environment variable `ADN_LICENSE_MODE` to `0`.

 ### Interactive